 Enabling BitLocker on Windows Home

 To enable BitLocker on "Home" editions of Windows, you must have partitions formatted with a GUID Partition Table and have a dedicated TPM (v1.2, 2.0+) module.
+You may need to disable the non-Bitlocker "Device encryption" functionality (which is inferior because it sends your recovery key to Microsoft's servers) if it is enabled on your device already before following this guide.

 Open a command prompt and check your drive's partition table format with the following command.
 You should see "GPT" listed under "Partition Style":